murphye/cheap-gke-cluster/README.md

 These are the main parts of the solution to achieve a high level of cost savings:

 1. Use a private, [VPC-native](https://cloud.google.com/kubernetes-engine/docs/how-to/standalone-neg#create_a-native_cluster), [GKE cluster using only Spot VM instances](https://cloud.google.com/kubernetes-engine/docs/concepts/spot-vms) as the cluster nodes.
 This will save you up to 90% on the cost of VMs, depending on the GCP region.
 This could save you up to $150 per month for GKE node VMs for a 3 node, 6 core cluster.

 1. Use a [Regional (rather than Global) HTTP Load Balancer](https://cloud.google.com/load-balancing/docs/https) which is currently free as a Beta preview.
 Additional costs may be incurred in the future.
 This currently saves you $18.26 per month.

     a.
 Attach the [Regional HTTP Load Balancer to a standalone NEG](https://cloud.google.com/kubernetes-engine/docs/how-to/standalone-neg#how_to) to route traffic directly from the Load Balancer to the GKE ingress gateway pods to achieve container-native load balancing.

-    b.
-Use [Gloo Edge](https://github.com/solo-io/gloo) for an Envoy-based GKE ingress gateway that provides advanced routing capabilities to services running in the cluster.
+1. Use [Gloo Edge](https://github.com/solo-io/gloo) for an Envoy-based GKE ingress gateway that provides advanced routing capabilities to services running in the cluster.
 Gloo Edge also provides reliable traffic routing to mitigate potential errors resulting from Spot VM node shutdowns.
+Gloo Edge is open source and free to use.

 1. The [first GKE control plane is free](https://cloud.google.com/kubernetes-engine/pricing#cluster_management_fee_and_free_tier).
 This currently saves $74.40 per month.

+1. Deploy a [Cloud NAT](https://cloud.google.com/nat/docs/overview) gateway to enable  egress from the private GKE cluster.
+Additional cost is about [$1 per VM per month](https://cloud.google.com/nat/pricing) plus $0.045 per GB for data processing on egress traffic (which is primarily for pulling external Docker images).
+If you pull a lot of your own images, using [Artifact Registry](https://cloud.google.com/artifact-registry) would be advisable.

 Terraform configs (`.tf`) are commented with specific details and references to explain how the deployment works and why.
 Also see the blog post for specifics.